 Example: $ z = 1+2i $ (of abscissa 1 and of ordinate 2 on the complex plane) then the modulus equals $ |z| = \sqrt{1^2+2^2} = \sqrt{5} $

-The calculation also applies with the exponential form of the complex number.
+See also the page about the exponential form of the complex number.

 The modulus (or magnitude) of a real number is equivalent to its absolute value.